christiansiegel/knitter/README.md

 ## Console

-The knitting order is printed to the console like
+The knitting order is printed to the console.

 ```
 String #1454 -> next pin: 84